oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

 Configure your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) to be able to run and test your code locally and monitor the logs.

-The OCI AI Auth Token is used for the OCI CLI and Python SDK.
+The OCI Auth Token is used for the OCI CLI and Python SDK.
 Follow the guidance from the online documentation to configure: <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm>

 At the high level the instructions are: